pradeephubgit/questdb.io/docs/concept/geohashes.md

 ```

 Larger-precision geohashes are truncated when inserted into smaller-precision
-columns, and inserting smaller-precision geohashes into larger-precision columns
+columns, and inserting smaller-precision geohases into larger-precision columns
 produces an error, i.e.:

 ```questdb-sql